By Holly Crossley published

 This rain-shower-resistant canopy is functional as well as stylish.
 We love its minimal aesthetic which looks great for adding a tropical safari-vibe to your decking.

 It comes with convenient handles which allow you to open, close, and even remove the canopy completely depending on your needs.
 So, it's easy to provide extra shade or shelter when required.
 Plus, the powder-coated steel frame is made for long-lasting use.

-It makes for a great spot for socialising – try a simple bench as seen here for a fuss-free approach, or add softer furnishings if you're after a cosier feel.
+It makes for a great spot for socializing – try a simple bench as seen here for a fuss-free approach, or add softer furnishings if you're after a cozier feel.

 We love the tropical vibe that this set-up brings to the decking with its natural bamboo blinds.
-Not only does it add a sense of privacy and shelter, it looks very on trend and the blinds can be lowered or lifted to suit the mood.
+Not only does it add a sense of privacy and shelter but it also looks very on-trend and the blinds can be lowered or lifted to suit the mood.

-If you're looking for something bigger to elevate your decking, then why not consider adding an entire room, complete with extended roof?
+If you're looking for bigger covered deck ideas to elevate your space, then why not consider adding an entire room, complete with extended roof?

-5. Try a beach vibe with a chic parasol
+9. Create a beach-inspired scheme with a chic parasol

 We love these chic black parasols which add a real sunshine-y feel to this decking.
 A great statement piece, they provide all the shade you need without taking up too much floor space.

-Plus, the polypropylene raffia rustling in the breeze is the perfect soundscape for an afternoon spent relaxing on a sun lounger.
-Just grab a good book and a cold drink and you'll be transported to more exotic lands in no time.
+Plus, the polypropylene raffia rustling in the breeze is the perfect soundscape for an afternoon spent outdoors.
+Just grab a good book and a cold drink and relax on one of the best sun loungers and you'll be transported to more exotic lands in no time.